-Standard Support is included in all paid Reciprocity SaaS products.
-It includes ‘Next business day support’ which means you can expect a reply to your ticket within 24 hours Mon through Fri, 8AM to 5PM PST.
+Standard Support is included with all subscriptions to the Service.
+Standard Support includes ‘Next business day support’ which means that you can expect a reply to your support ticket within 24 hours Monday through Friday, 8AM to 5PM PST.

 Reciprocity does not offer support via inbound or on-demand calls.

-Reciprocity Support Engineers (“Engineers”) communicate with you about support requests primarily through updates in the support tickets themselves.
-At times it may be useful and important to conduct a call, video call, or screen sharing session with you to improve the progress of a ticket.
+Reciprocity support engineers (“Engineers”) communicate with you about support requests primarily through updates in the support tickets themselves.
+At times, it may be useful and important to conduct a call, video call, or screen sharing session with you to improve the progress of a ticket.
 The Engineer may suggest a call for that reason.
 You may also request a call if you feel one is needed.
-Either way, the decision to conduct a call always rests with the Engineer, who will determine:
+The decision to conduct a call always rests with the Engineer, who will determine:

 - whether a call is necessary; and

 - whether we have sufficient information for a successful call.

 Once the decision has been made to schedule a call, the Engineer will: